 2022 call for research proposals will focus on sustainability communication

-Communicating sustainable practices in an efficient and ethical manner can be challenging for organizations.
-The Page Center hopes to alleviate those challenges with its 2022 call for research proposals.
-The year’s topic is sustainability communication.
+Organizations are constantly adapting their missions and initiatives to achieve ambitious sustainability goals.
+Communicating those practices in an efficient and ethical manner to internal and external publics can be challenging.
+The Arthur W. Page Center hopes to alleviate those challenges with its 2022 Page/Johnson Scholar Grant program call for research proposals.
+The year’s topic is sustainability communication

 Since 2004, the Page Center has funded hundreds of projects tackling many topics in the field.
 While research themes vary from year to year, the Center consistently supports academic exploration into the understanding of principles practiced in public communication.

 Visit the 2022 Call for Proposals page for more information on guidelines, terms and eligibility.
 All application materials are due Jan.
 15, 2022.
 The call will be moderated by Page Center director Denise Bortree and Center research director Holly Overton.